openvpi/MakeDiffSinger/variance-temp-solution/README.md

 ### 5.1 take apart transcriptions.csv into DS files

+Make sure your wave fiels are in a subfodler called "wavs"
 Run:

 ```bash
 python convert_ds.py csv2ds path/to/your/transcriptions.csv path/to/your/wavs
 ```

-This will generate *.ds files matching your *.wav files in the same directory.
+This will generate *.ds files matching your *.wav files in the "wavs" directory.

 ### 5.2 manually edit MIDI sequences